MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Evaluating tracers

 \subsubsection{\lya emission line properties}

 The simplest \lya properties we can study are the flux and the equivalent width (EW).
-LCEs are expected to have strong \lya emission, as many of the conditions necessary for LyC photon creation and escape also facilitate \lya photon creation and escape, for example high-mass stars producing ionizing photons, and low HI-density channels in the ISM and CGM.
 In order to derive the \lya flux, we perform a custom skewed-Gaussian fit to the line, closely following the procedure in \citep{bacon2022musedatareleaseII}.
 The skewed Gaussian equation we fit is as follows:

 where $A$ is the amplitude of the Gaussian, $\lambda_0$ is the central wavelength, $\sigma$ is the standard deviation and $\gamma$ is the asymmetry parameter; large positive $\gamma$ in this case leading to a more redward-skewed line.
 The flux of this line is calculated in the same way as a normal Gaussian function: